Platts mulls change in oil benchmarks to tap growth in Asia

 Trades done on an FOB Malaysia basis made up about 3 percent of total trades in 2013 for cargoes to be loaded under the Platts’ assessment process for Malaysia and Singapore, the company said.

-Malaysia has announced plans to build about 10 million cubic meters of oil storage by 2020 with oil and gas developments in the southern state of Johor.
-Indonesia will add at least 2.6 million cubic meters of storage capacity in Batam - an island near Singapore - by 2016.
+Malaysia has announced plans to build about 10 million cubic metres of oil storage by 2020 with oil and gas developments in the southern state of Johor.
+Indonesia will add at least 2.6 million cubic metres of storage capacity in Batam - an island near Singapore - by 2016.

 “If Platts keeps dividing Singapore from other regions, traders have no choice but to keep paying high tank fees in Singapore,” a Singapore-based middle distillates trader said.